tomhoule/homepage/content/post/003-building-rust-wasm-with-flakes.md

 This is not straightforward as it should be.
 The whole process works could be further streamlined and automated.
-On the other hand, I take this as a credit to Nix that something like this is possible, supported and relatively clean.
+On the other hand, I take this as a credit to Nix that something like this is possible, supported, and relatively clean.

 [^1]: See the "Building Rust packages section" on the [NixOS wiki](https://nixos.wiki/wiki/Rust).